Porcelain veneers as applied by our expert dentists gives patients a radiant smile with no surgery and no downtime.

 Composite veneers are applied to the tooth by the dentist with a tooth-colored composite; there is no need for lab creation.
 Porcelain veneers are made in a lab to the specific customization guidelines provided by the dentist.
 While composite veneers do not require much, if any, of the tooth to be reshaped or removed and prepped, they are much more susceptible to normal tooth wear and tear as well as stains.
 Porcelain will require the dentist to remove a part of the problem tooth to adhere the veneer, but this makes it sturdier and the porcelain is longer lasting.
 Porcelain veneers are especially ideal for those with tooth discoloration because the discolored part will be removed in the process.
 However, if a patient chooses porcelain veneers they will have to come in for two appointments: the first is to prep the tooth and the second is the adhere the customized veneer.
 Composite only requires one visit.

-While both types of veneers are effective, Dr. Kim Kitchen and Dr. Seema Ahmed both prefer porcelain veneers for our Virginia patients because they have found porcelain addresses their concerns best.
+While both types of veneers are effective, Dr. Seema Ahmed prefers porcelain veneers for our Virginia patients because she has found porcelain addresses their concerns best.

 Additionally, they recommend porcelain veneers adhered to a prepared, reshaped tooth rather than simply placing the veneer over the tooth because they are more secure and last longer.
 In this way, our doctors believe that patients enjoy more long-term benefits with porcelain veneers.
 With this said, sometimes the dentists will use composite on custom veneer to help shape it better once it is adhered to the tooth.
 The best option for the patient can be determined during a consultation.